-Some of the activities you will engage in include helping the sims secure and maintain a job, build social relationships and also managing the money earned.
+Some of the activities you will engage in include helping the sims secure and maintain a job, build social relationships, and also managing the money earned.
 Yes, you can go broke in the game.
-The Sim 4 also has an emotion aspect where the Sims can become happy, angry or sad.
+The Sims 4 also has an emotional aspect where the Sims can become happy, angry, or sad.
 These emotions are evident in the decision-making process of the sims.

 Nevertheless, one thing you might find underwhelming is the constant loading screens which although short, really undermine your interaction with the outside world.
 Having to wait for a loading screen when accessing your neighbor’s house can be a little irritating.

 The Sims 4 was released in 2014 but the developers have managed to keep it fresh over the years through the release of numerous DLC and free updates.
 The Seasons expansion pack is one such DLC that introduces the yearly seasons into the game together with accompanying holidays like Easter, Christmas, Thanksgiving, among others.
 It also brings dynamic weather like Rain, thunderstorm, and snow.

 Needless to say, when people think of simulation games, most of them think of The Sims.
 It is definitely not everyone’s cup of tea, as it does ground itself, in reality, quite a bit.
 However, that may be just what you are looking for.
 It is extremely popular for a reason after all.